royveshovda/xgps/README.md

 ## Supervisor tree

-The supervisor tree will look different if simulator running or not.
+The supervisor tree will look different if the simulator is running or not.
 This diagram shows two ports running at the same time.
 One connected to a physical UART, while the other one has a simulator running.

 ```mermaid
 flowchart LR